• Home

 CATHY LIPSKY

 I literally have to thank Frank for saving my life.
-After three years of not exercising, hardly doing anything to raise my heart rate or track my steps, I found myself to have gained weight and feeling like I could hardly do anything that closely resembles exercise.
-At the age of 72 and after working with Frank for three months I feel l
+After three years of not engaging in any exercise programs, hardly doing anything to raise my heart rate or track my steps, I found myself gaining weight and feeling like I could hardly do anything that resembles exercise.
+At the age of 72, after working with Frank as my personal trainer

 I literally have to thank Frank for saving my life.
-After three years of not exercising, hardly doing anything to raise my heart rate or track my steps, I found myself to have gained weight and feeling like I could hardly do anything that closely resembles exercise.
-At the age of 72 and after working with Frank for three months I feel like I have my life back, I work out 5 days a week and look forward to feeling stronger, more balanced, and more energetic.
+After three years of not engaging in any exercise programs, hardly doing anything to raise my heart rate or track my steps, I found myself gaining weight and feeling like I could hardly do anything that resembles exercise.
+At the age of 72, after working with Frank as my personal trainer for three months, I feel like I have my life back.
+I now work out 5 days a week and look forward to feeling stronger, more balanced, and more energetic.
 Thank you, Frank.

 READ MY LIFE CHANGING REVIEW FROM PEOPLE IN OUR AREA